shahil04/d325-project/readme.md

-Below is a polished **README.md** file for your Excel dashboard project.
-I’ve included:
-✅ Project overview
-✅ Features
-✅ Data dictionary
-✅ Dashboard explanation
-✅ Screenshot embedding (with your uploaded image)
-You can copy-paste directly into GitHub.

----

 # 📊 **AI Jobs Analytics Dashboard — Excel Project**

 This project presents an interactive **AI Jobs Analytics Dashboard** built using **Microsoft Excel**.